brako00/KuZinavanje/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+Kužinavanje is a web page for displaying recipes and finding inspiration for cooking and baking on daily basis.